 Firstly, we do not talk to others about what has happened and expose their sins, even if we are tempted to do so.
 The Bible says in that “love covers all sins.”
-(Proverbs 10:12) and that“as far as the east is from the west, Sofar has He removed our transgressions from us.”
-(Psalm 103:12) When God forgives, He forgets and will never talk about it again.
+(Proverbs 10:12).
+In Psalm 103:12 we read, “as far as the east is from the west, So far has He removed our transgressions from us.”
+When God forgives, He forgets and will never talk about it again.
 We are told to “be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you.”(Ephesians 4:32) However, there is an exception.
-If we have been very deeply hurt, we can confide in a spiritual counselor or leader and tell them what had happened in order that they can pray for us or help us.
+If we have been very deeply hurt, we can confide in a spiritual counselor or leader and tell them what happened in order that they can pray for us or help us.
 But we must not tell everyone else about it!

-Thirdly, we make a decision not to take revenge, or that desire God would take revenge for what they have done.
-We have the example of Josephand his brothers.
+Thirdly, we make a decision not to take revenge, or we desire that God would take revenge for what they have done.
+We have the example of Joseph and his brothers.
 Instead of punishing them for what they had done, he forgave them and blessed them.
 (Genesis 50:20,) Paul wrote to Timothy and said, “All men forsook me, I pray that God would not put this to their charge.”
 (2 Timothy 4:16) We also have the example of David and Saul, where he could have killed Saul, but instead he showed mercy.
 (1 Samuel 26:9)